-Graze livestock in a rest-rotation grazing system, with 20% of the ponderosa pine/gamble oak ecosystems and 20% of the pinyon/juniper or shrub grassland ecosystems are rested from grazing each year.
+Graze livestock in a rest-rotation grazing system for the grazing period.
 The management of livestock pasture moves in this allotment will continue to be based upon seasonal utilization guidelines and allowable forage utilization standards.

 V. ALLOWABLE UTILIZATION STANDARDS

 Upland and Non-Riparian Areas